 Fill nail holes and dings if desired with an appropriate wood filler and allow to setup.

 Sand as finely and evenly as possible.
 For cabinet and smaller surfaces sand to 600 grit if possible.
 For floors this is not feasible but sand to the finest grit attainable.
+We suggest avoiding wet & dry sanding paper because of the tendency to leave black residue.
 Tung should preferably not be applied over other finishes.
+On work which is already finely sanded but has been left untreated for some time consider using a wax and grime remover to remove skin oils, tobacco smoke stains etc. A product widely marketed as sugar soap is recommended to clean most readily removable contaminants.

 After this time vigorously wipe off all remaining surface oil with a cotton rag or similar.
 This in counterintuitive (and expensive) but essential to achieving a good outcome.
 Tung oil needs to be cured in thin coats.
 Failure to do this carefully is the most common reason for problems.